juanmendez/Widget-Light-Theme-Scheduler/README.md

 # LightTheme-Scheduler

-It schedules when to set your widgets to day or night themes.
-This library is agnostic about what libraries are used in your application.
-It instead requires implementations to interact with your dependencies.
+This library has the logic to schedule your widgets for their day or night themes.
+This library is agnostic about what other libraries are used in your application; although, it requires implementations to interact with your dependencies.
-All interfaces are found at `LightThemeModule`.
+Each of those implementation interfaces can be found at `LightThemeModule`.
 Once the module is created it is then assigned to `LightThemeManager`.

 ```java
 module = LightThemeModule.create()